|Download Handling and Cleaning of Optics (PDF, 44 KB)

 While providing a completely dust free environment may not be feasible; a cover directly over the component should be used as most dust travels straight down.

-contaminants such as residual oils, acids, or solvents, can permanently damage
+Many types of contaminants such as residual oils, acids, or solvents, can permanently damage coatings and substrates.

 The optical surface of ruled optics is very sensitive to mechanical shocks, contaminations and chemicals.
 So please take a special care about such optics.
 All ruled optics is supplied either in mount or in casing with its face up.
 To remove the optical component, carefully hold it with edges without touching the face.
 Never touch the grooved surface of the optics!
 Handle the parts using powder-free gloves by holding the optics by its edges only.
 Never allow any mount or cover to come in contact with the grooved surface.

 An optics delivered should have its surface protected with a specially-designed cover that does not touch the surface itself.
 Optical parts those are not in use, either in the laboratory or on the manufacturing floor, should be kept in a closed box when not covered.

 Do not talk or breathe over the grooved surface.
 Wear a nose and face mask when it is required that you talk over the surface of a part.
 Breath spray is particularly bad for working surfaces, so one should not speak directly over the surface; instead, either turn away or cover the mouth (with the hand or a surgical mask).